-- 4. Each application shall be forwarded by the Registrary to the Degree Committee concerned, who shall give preliminary consideration to the application and shall determine whether the works submitted constitute prima facie a qualification for the degree; the Committee may appoint an Assessor to assist them in the matter. - 5.
-If the Committee decide that the works submitted do not constitute prima facie a qualification for the degree, a resolution of the Committee to that effect, with the names of those present and voting on either side, shall be communicated to the Registrary, who shall communicate the decision to the candidate.
-In such a case £510 out of the fee of £582 paid by the candidate under Regulation 3 shall be returned.
+4. Each application shall be forwarded by the Registrary to the Degree Committee concerned, who Preliminary shall give preliminary consideration to the application and shall determine whether the works submitted constitute prima facie a qualification for the degree; the Committee may appoint an Assessor to assist them in the matter.

+- 5. If the Committee decide that the works submitted do not constitute prima facie a qualification for the degree, a resolution of the Committee to that effect, with the names of those present and voting on either side, shall be communicated to the Registrary, who shall communicate the decision to the candidate.
+In such a case £510 out of the fee of £582 paid by the candidate under Regulation 3 shall be returned. - 6.
+If the Committee decide that the works submitted do constitute prima facie a qualification for References. the degree, they shall appoint not less than two persons to act as Referees.
+Each Referee shall submit an independent written report on the works specified in the candidate's application; these reports shall be treated as confidential documents.